Ballygunner GAA: 2001 Munster Champions

 After Mount Sion defeated Ballygunner in the 2000 county final, it looked like the beginning of the end of a historical era for the club.
 However, there was still some fight left in the aging team.

-After the gloom of the 2000 defeat, an AGM was held in the clubhouse in Ballygunner.
+After the 2000 defeat, an AGM was held in the clubhouse in Ballygunner.
 At it, it was decided to elect Gordan Ryan as the new manager and the recently retired inter-county hurler Billy O'Sullivan as team captain.
-Ryan brought a brand new method of training to Ballygunner.
+Ryan brought a new method of training to Ballygunner.
 Personnel training schedules were given to each player and almost weekly physical sessions were administered.
-This new found professionalism led to their first piece of silverware of the year in winning the County League.
+This approach led to their first piece of silverware of the year in winning the County League.
 The next honour for the Gunners was the Sergent Cup.
-Both of these competitions were high profiled throughout the county of Waterford & a buzz began to creep around the parish & the county.

-In 2001 Ballygunner beat Lismore GAA 4-12 to 1-16 to claim its 9th Waterford Senior Hurling Title.
-The proof that Ballygunner was not dead was clearly visible following several inspirational performances by such senior players as Billy and Rory O'Sullivan, Stephen Frampton & Ray Whitty as well as performances from younger players such as Andy Moloney and Alan Kirwan.
+In 2001, Ballygunner beat Lismore GAA 4-12 to 1-16 to claim its ninth Waterford Senior Hurling title.
+The proof that Ballygunner was not dead was clearly visible following strong performances by such senior players as Billy and Rory O'Sullivan, Stephen Frampton and Ray Whitty as well as performances from younger players such as Andy Moloney and Alan Kirwan.

-In the same year they enjoyed a very successful Munster Senior Club Hurling Championship beating St. Joseph's Doora-Barefield 2-19 to 2-13 and Toomevara 2-10 to 0-15 after a replay.
-Two decisive goals from Andy Moloney ensured that the Gunners would enter yet another Munster Club Final.
+In the same year, they had a successful Munster Senior Club Hurling Championship beating St. Joseph's Doora-Barefield 2-19 to 2-13 and Toomevara 2-10 to 0-15 after a replay.
+Two goals from Andy Moloney ensured that the Gunners would enter yet another Munster Club Final.

 The final played in Semple Stadium Thurles was a closely fought game until the final minutes.

 Having been off target from two scoreable chances, and with the deficit down to three points, Paul Flynn took control of the final in the last ten minutes.
 He pointed two frees, one of them from inside his own half, and then, with just two minutes left on the clock, he snapped up an Andy Moloney delivery and gave Blackrocks goalkeeper Trevor Barry no chance with a goal.

 Flynn landed another point from a free to seal the Gunners victory.
 Ballygunner beat Blackrock of Cork 2-14 to 0-12.
-After 35 years of trying, Billy O'Sullivan finally lifted the holy grail of Munster Club Hurling on behalf of his much loved club.
+After 35 years of trying, Billy O'Sullivan finally lifted a Munster Club Hurling trophy on behalf of his club.